-From this, we can see that this second value's earth movement is 1000 times as large as the first earthquake.
+The second value's earth movement is 1000 times as large as the first earthquake.

 One earthquake has magnitude of 3.0.
 If a second earthquake has twice as much earth movement as the first earthquake, find the magnitude of the second quake.